learning-zone/javascript-basics/README.md

 <br/>

-## Q. What is the difference between ES6 Map and WeakMap?
+## Q 16.1.
+What is the difference between ES6 Map and WeakMap?

 **Map:**